shill1729/ellph/README.md

     .\build\output\Release\benchmark_stats2.exe

-For the python script you can just change
+For the python script do this to start instead:

     python -m venv venv
     venv\Scripts\activate